-During June 2020, the Company entered into a supply agreement with Evonik Operations GmbH to purchase 500 grams of cyclohexasilane, Si6H12 (CHS) for \$185,000.
+During September 2020, the Company entered into a supply agreement with Evonik Operations GmbH to purchase 500 grams of cyclohexasilane, Si6H12 (CHS) for \$185,000.
 The supply agreement is valid until March 31, 2021, however, due to delays resulting from Covid-19 and production delays, both companies agreed to extend the contract duration until all 500 grams of cyclohexasilane is delivered by Evonik.
 The Company paid Evonik Operations GmbH \$92,500 on July 20, 2020, to initiate production of CHS, in accordance with the agreement.
-Initial delivery of 50 grams occurred in June 2021 and upon remaining product delivery and invoicing, the Company will owe the remaining \$92,500.
+Evonik has produced and delivered 150 grams of CHS as of September 30, 2021 and upon remaining product delivery and invoicing, the Company will owe the remaining \$92,500.